What Are Clinical Trials?

 Clinical Trials for Cancer - Phases

-PHASE III: These trials take place after a drug has shown good results in earlier studies.
+These trials take place after a drug has shown good results in earlier studies.
 They are large studies, often involving hundreds, or even thousands of patients, in multiple centers in the United States and/or abroad.
 Patients on Phase III trials have specific types and stages of cancer.
-Many Phase III trials are randomized—meaning that patients are randomly assigned to receive either the new treatment or the established standard of care.
+Many Phase III trials are randomized — meaning that patients are randomly assigned to receive either the new treatment or the established standard of care.
 These trials are designed to provide definitive evidence to support FDA approval of the drug or agent for use in the public.

 - Live longer (overall survival)